NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 When you restore to **any Volume**, you must keep the following in mind:

-* all data on the Volume you choose as restore target **will be lost**!
+* all data on the Volume you choose as the restore target **will be lost**!
 The state of the Volume after the restore is going to be **exactly the state** which your Volume was in when you made the Backup.

 * the Volume needs to be large enough to fit your backup data.